Dynamic Diffusion Schr\"odinger Bridge in Astrophysical Observational Inversions

 \subsection{Experimental results and analysis}

 \paragraph{Less biased prediction results for ID and OOD testing.} We present the quantitative evaluation results for density and magnetic field prediction in Tab.~\ref{tab:result1} and Tab.~\ref{tab:result2}, respectively.
 Our proposed \emph{Astro-DSB} consistently achieves the best or second-best results across both ID and OOD settings, particularly demonstrating robust superiority in OOD predictions, as indicated by the lower mean ($\mu$) and standard deviation ($\sigma$) of the relative error distribution.
 In contrast, traditional astrostatistical methods such as power-law fitting (PLF) and DCF exhibit large error values, while U-Net and DDPMs suffer from more severe performance degradation under OOD conditions.

-In addition, the training cost of \emph{Astro-DSB} is only 25\% of the previous SOTA conditional DDPMs method.
+In particular, the training cost of \emph{Astro-DSB} is only 25\% of the previous SOTA conditional DDPMs method.

 Fig.~\ref{fig:visalization} further highlights the superior generalization of \emph{Astro-DSB}, with sharply peaked PDF curves and coherent residual error patterns, especially in OOD scenarios.
 In comparison, both machine learning methods, U-Net modeling and cDDPMs, tend to underpredict in OOD testing, while conventional methods, including 2PL and 3PL, usually overpredict for density estimations in unseen simulations.
 These results demonstrate that \emph{Astro-DSB} offers robust and efficient predictions for astrophysical inverse tasks.
 Extended evaluations can be found in the appendices.